- News & Events

 Artworks are often scarce and non-renewable, and an increase in their value can therefore be expected with the growth of economic aggregate over time.
 By choosing this alternative investment form, investors can not only gain investment returns, but can disperse relevant risks and improve the portfolio allocation efficiency in an effective manner.
 Furthermore, Art investments are a combination of business and pleasure through which investors may sharpen their art appreciation competency, and have their personal dignity, reputation and image elevated.

 CEIBS takes the lead in offering art education by partnering with the world top auction giant Christie's to jointly launch “The Global Art Market: Artwork Collection & Investment” Programme.
-The programme consists of four modules and will be held at four art centers, namely, Beijing, Taipei, Hong Kong and London, to demonstrate the art world from both the historical and market perspectives.
+The programme consists of five modules and will be held at five art centers, namely, Beijing, Taipei, Hong Kong and London, to demonstrate the art world from both the historical and market perspectives.
 It will allow participants to explore both the theoretical and practical sides of art world by offering them an in-depth knowledge pertaining to the art history and artwork market from such aspects as the international art market, modern and contemporary Chinese art, as well as the categories of Chinese ceramics, fine arts and jewelry.
 It also will include in-depth visits to museums, artist studios and private collection rooms under the guide of senior appraisers or lecturers from the museums.
 While casting light on the status quo of the auction industry and the art market from multiple perspectives, the programme will provide participants with an opportunity to appraise some real auction items and sharpen their understanding about the operation and management of artwork market.

 Through this programme, participants will be able to: